kissmetrics/km-support/_posts/2014-04-24-recurring-json-import.md

 ### Naming Your JSON Files

-KISSmetrics will use a *base filename* to create a search pattern, finding and processing all files that match that pattern.
+Kissmetrics will use a *base filename* to create a search pattern, finding and processing all files that match that pattern.
 We will process them in alphanumeric order.

 For example, if you use the base filename `accounts.json`, KISSMetrics will look for files that match `accounts*.json`.
 Sample naming conventions include: